 \section{CONCLUSION}

-This paper presented an SDR-based framework for optimal PS-SWIPT in DMA-assisted multiuser MISO systems.
-A joint optimization of DMA weights, precoding, and PS ratios was achieved through an alternating optimization algorithm with Lorentzian-mapping scheme based on ARLCH.
+This paper presents an SDP-based framework for optimal PS-SWIPT in DMA-assisted multiuser MISO systems.
+A joint optimization of DMA weights, precoding, and PS ratios is achieved through an alternating optimization algorithm with Lorentzian-mapping scheme based on ARLCH.
 The results confirm the critical role of mapping schemes, which are unique to DMA architectures, in conjunction with optimal PS for effectively balancing the EH–ID trade-off.
-The results demonstrated that the proposed approach effectively captures nonlinear EH characteristics, minimizes transmit power, and outperforms conventional LCH.
-Future work can explore its extension to non-line of sight scenario with electromagnetic compliant modeling of DMA.
+The results demonstrate that the proposed approach effectively captures nonlinear EH characteristics, minimizes transmit power, and outperforms conventional LCH.
+Future work can explore its extension to the non-line-of sight scenario with electromagnetic compliant modeling of DMA.